ghc/ghc/docs/users_guide/glasgow_exts.rst

 Termination
 ---------------

-GHC uses the `Paterson Conditions <http://downloads.haskell.org/~ghc/master/users-guide/glasgow_exts.html#instance-termination-rules>`_ to ensure that instance resolution terminates:
+GHC uses the :ref:`Paterson Conditions <instance-termination>` to ensure that instance resolution terminates.

-The Paterson Conditions are these: for each class constraint ``(C t1 ... tn)`` in the context

-1. No type variable has more occurrences in the constraint than in the head

-2. The constraint has fewer constructors and variables (taken together and counting repetitions) than the head

-3. The constraint mentions no type functions.
-A type function application can in principle expand to a type of arbitrary size, and so are rejected out of hand

 How are those rules modified for quantified constraints?
 In two ways.

 - Each quantified constraint, taken by itself, must satisfy the termination rules for an instance declaration.